 - Empower the city residents to make more informed decisions that can limit their exposure to harmful gases.

-- Planning of industrial areas, so that they are not concentrated at one place and release harmful gases.
+- Planning of industrial areas, so that they are not concentrated in one place and release harmful gases.

-In conclusion, the use of IoT enhances the process of monitoring various aspects of the environment such as the air quality monitoring, indoor air monitoring, amount of specific gases in the air etc, which any one can view in a single click .
+In conclusion, the use of IoT enhances the process of monitoring various aspects of the environment such as air quality monitoring, indoor air monitoring, the number of specific gases in the air etc, which anyone can view with a single click.

-We, at PsiBorg, have built various solutions for environment monitoring, if you are looking for a partner to help you in building your concept to product, then you can get in touch with us for all your related queries.
+We, at PsiBorg, have built various solutions for environmental monitoring, if you are looking for a partner to help you in building your concept into a product, then you can get in touch with us for all your related queries.